shawngraham/cdh2020/content/en/week/2/bonus.md

 ### Some video utilities

-Download and install [youtube-dl](https://youtube-dl.org/) or install it from the command line: `pip install --upgrade youtube_dl`.
-If you try the command line and get an error about not having permission to do this, try `sudo pip install --upgrade youtube_dl`.
+1. Download and install [youtube-dl](https://youtube-dl.org/) or install it from the command line:
+`pip install --upgrade youtube_dl`.
+If you try the command line and get an error about not having permission to do this, try `sudo pip install --upgrade youtube_dl`
 This will require you to enter your computer username and password.
 Note that when you enter the password, the cursor **won't** move.
 This is old-school security in action...

-Download and install ffmpeg.
+2. Download and install ffmpeg.
-On a mac:

-  + if you haven't already, get homebrew first (a package manager for downloading and installing things like this) [here](https://brew.sh/)
-  + that website gives you a command to run in your terminal to download and install homebrew.
-Do that.
-  + then, when homebrew is installed: `brew install ffmpeg`
+On a mac - if you haven't already, get homebrew first (a package manager for downloading and installing things like this) [here](https://brew.sh/). **That website gives you a command to run in your terminal to download and install homebrew**.
+(But if you successfully installed Brew when you did the wget work, then you just need to do the brew install command).
+Then, when homebrew is installed: `brew install ffmpeg`

-On a pc:

-  + download and install from [here](https://ffmpeg.zeranoe.com/builds/)
+On a pc: download and install from [here](https://ffmpeg.zeranoe.com/builds/)

 ### Now let's do this!